Branding is everywhere. It’s in the obvious places—your favorite candy bar, that pair of shoes you love, or the ad you skipped on YouTube.

 About the Author

 Kara Martin, Senior Content Creator at Naviant, specializes in written B2B content, from case studies to blogs and beyond.
-She transforms complex technical information into compelling, data-driven content that helps organizations turn their digital transformation goals into a reality.
+She also hosts the video series, Content Marketing with Kara, covering all things content marketing in 1-5 minute videos.

 Pin It on Pinterest